 Join our Stream Monitoring Team

 Work with a small team to conduct biological and visual assessments at stream sites in our watershed.
-This volunteer position requires the successful completion of training in May and approximately 10-12 hour time commitment in June.
+This volunteer position requires the successful completion of intensive training in May and an approximately 10-12 hour time commitment in June.